Gabriel2409/obsidian_notes/Transaction Isolation levels.md

 - To write a value, a transaction must acquire a lock on the rows.
 Lock is released when the transaction commits/aborts
 - This lock does not block reads but it prevents other transactions from writing

-### Repeatable Read
+### Snapshot Isolation

-- Also called Snapshot Isolation
+- Also called Repeatable reads in some db
 - Prevents non repeatable reads

 #### Preventing non repeatable reads